aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/_index.md

 // Accessing the instance of the newly added chart const chart = worksheet.getCharts().get(chartIndex);
-// Adding SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B4" chart.setChartDataRange("A1:B4", true);
+// Adding SeriesCollection (chart data source) to the chart with a range from cell A1 to B4 chart.setChartDataRange("A1:B4", true);

 // Hiding X axis
 chart.getCategoryAxis().setIsVisible(false);

-// Setting max value of Y axis chart.getValueAxis().setMaxValue(200);
+// Setting maximum value of Y axis chart.getValueAxis().setMaxValue(200);
 // Setting major unit
 chart.getValueAxis().setMajorUnit(50);